 Manage your time - Make sure you are giving yourself adequate time to study.
 Think about when and how often you plan to study for your test, and then act on those plans.

 De-stress - Take time before your test to relax and de-stress.
 This can look different for everyone, but take time to do things like deep breathing, visualize your success, meditate, or do yoga.
 This will lower your stress levels and offer some clarity prior to taking your test.
-The Davis Health Center has some tips to help with preventing and managing stress, as well as how to get better sleep at night.

 Get Your Rest - Going into a test exhausted may lead to the inability to focus and may hinder your test-taking abilities.
 Get some rest before your test to make sure you are in the best condition to ace it!